mikokm/GammaChanger/README.md

 **GammaChanger.exe load \<filename\>**

-Loads the file containing the saved gamma ramp and applies it.
+Reads the given file containing a saved gamma ramp and applies it.
 Sets the saturation setting to 100.

 **GammaChanger.exe save \<filename\>**

-Writes the current gamma ramp into the file.
+Writes the current gamma ramp to the given file.

 **GammaChanger.exe set \<gamma\>**